Picture a customer conversation. There are 3 questions a potential customer will naturally ask:

 How would you answer?
 How do your sales reps answer?

 Value Selling.
 Sales teams who answer these questions based on customer value engage in a conversation with customer stakeholders about what your solution can do for them.
 Value selling helps to establish the reason for a customer to change at all, providing content to address the risk-averse buyer’s temptation to stay with the status quo and revert to “no decision.”
 Value selling points directly toward how you support your customer’s goals.
-It positions your differentiation, supporting your case and your price premium vs low cost providers.
+It positions your differentiation, supporting your case and your price premium vs low-cost providers.

 Answers based on customer value are inherently customer-centric.
 Sales teams who tailor their value answers specifically to the customer make their customer interactions more relevant.
 Framing responses to customer questions with the value you create focuses conversations on outcomes, making those discussions delivery-centric.

 Value selling delivers sales success.
-Forrester Research, surveying buyers, found that, “the first vendor to succeed in communicating a vision to executives wins the business 74% of the time.”
+Forrester Research, surveying buyers, found that “the first vendor to succeed in communicating a vision to executives wins the business 74% of the time.”
 The key to that win rate, according to Forrester, is that the winning vendor works with the buyer to turn the vision into “a clear path to value.”
-CRM data from organizations adopting value selling show that opportunities where a Value Proposition is used (1) have 5-15% higher win rates and (2) 5-25% higher price outcomes.
+CRM data from organizations adopting value selling show that opportunities, where a Value Proposition is used (1), have 5-15% higher win rates and (2) 5-25% higher price outcomes.

 Who Already Gets It in Your Organization?
 The case for value selling is clear.
-Prioritizing it is the question in many organizations.
+Prioritizing it is a question in many organizations.
 Champions and potential advocates of value selling are present in most commercial teams focused on innovative products or solutions.
 They come from many backgrounds and many perspectives: